 Terminating (Active but in the process of exiting the business)

 When employees have notified you of their intent to leave the business they generally give the required notice period.
 At that time you can set the employee to 'Terminating' which is an active status but one that indicates they are exiting the business but that their end date has not yet lapsed.

 When a terminating employee has left the business, their status will change to terminated and they will now appear in this category.

 The Terminated status prevents the former employee from logging into their Flare account specific to your business (they may have multiple active instances across different employers).
 You can also lookup previously terminated employee records from this category.

 Non Starter (An employee no longer active)

-When an employee decided that they do not want to join your company before their start date.
-You can change a recruit or an onboarding profile to a Non starter.
+When an employee decides that they do not want to join your company before their start date.
+You can change a recruit or an onboarding profile to a Non Starter.